 - The file should be in .pdf format.

 - The file size should not be more than 1 MB

 - Each uploaded file should have a unique name.

 - The file upload will be successful only if the digital signature is verified successfully.

-Step 4: Select the document type against each document uploaded.
+Select the document type against each document uploaded.

-Step 5: ‘Submit’ documents to generate IRN’s
+: ‘Submit’ documents to generate IRN’s

-To summarise: The objective of e-SANCHIT is to reduce the physical interface between customs/regulatory agencies and the traders and to increase the speed of clearance for both imports & exports.
+: The objective of e-SANCHIT is to reduce the physical interface between customs/regulatory agencies and the traders and to increase the speed of clearance for both imports & exports.
 It aims to facilitate trading across borders.